 - Release Date

 The “slasher movie” (what Roger Ebert calls “dead teenager movies”) had barely been invented when Carpenter and Hill were writing Halloween.
 Alfred Hitchcock’s Psycho was the first in 1960, trailed by 1974’s Black Christmas.
-With Halloween, Carpenter’s film established the “slasher movie” in pop-culture, spawning numerous followers such as Friday the 13th or A Nightmare on Elm Street.
+With Halloween, Carpenter’s film established the “slasher movie” in pop culture, spawning numerous followers such as Friday the 13th and A Nightmare on Elm Street.
 They all included a hero, typically a young woman, frequently a virgin, who would end up somehow stopping or simply surviving the killer, who was always a masked figure killing teens for one reason or another.
-“The Shape” did not have a reason, as opposed to Jason Voorhees or Freddy Kruger who sought revenge for misdeeds done to them in their lives.
+“The Shape” did not have a reason, as opposed to Jason Voorhees or Freddy Kruger, who sought revenge for misdeeds done to them in their lives.
 What’s more, “The Shape” was not supernatural; rather, it was just mysterious.
 He did not show up in dreams or emerge from Crystal Lake; he was simply there, an unstoppable, faceless force.
 “The Shape” was nothingness, indescribable evil.
 It was unknowable, and so it remained shrouded in an arcane fear.

-Instead of an explanation as to why Michael goes on this killing spree to find Laurie, Zombie’s solution is confused and brings about more questions than answers—such as why, if Michael is driven to murder by his family, does he murder so many other people?
+Instead of explaining why Michael goes on this killing spree to find Laurie, Zombie’s solution is confused and brings about more questions than answers—such as why, if Michael is driven to murder by his family, does he murder so many other people?
 How does he know Laurie Strode is his little sister if her name was changed to protect her identity?
 Is Michael Myers some kind of private detective, or perhaps a psychic?
 I suppose the answers to these questions don’t matter, but since Zombie seems intent on exposing Carpenter’s original ambiguity, why leave any mystery at all?
 In Carpenter’s version, we could accept that there were no answers—he often worked with the faceless enemy, the horde approaching or emerging from the darkness to get you.
-Most of his movies, in fact, are about just that (including Assault on Precinct 13, The Fog, The Thing, Christine, They Live, Prince of Darkness, In the Mouth of Madness, Ghosts of Mars, and even elements of Escape from New York).
+Most of his movies are about just that (including Assault on Precinct 13, The Fog, The Thing, Christine, They Live, Prince of Darkness, In the Mouth of Madness, Ghosts of Mars, and even elements of Escape from New York).
 Carpenter’s Michael Myers was “The Boogie Man” of Tommy Doyle’s nightmares, unstoppable for reasons we could never know.
 His identity as “The Shape” sustained that mythology.
 By the time Zombie has Michael Myers confronting Laurie, we realize that Michael has killed everyone because he was trying to care for his baby sister.
 Aww, how sweet.
 He holds a picture up to her, one of Michael as a boy cradling the infant Laurie.
-It’s a moment that brought on laughter in the theater during my screening.
-The only thing that could have made it more obvious and silly would have been to repeat “Love Hurts”.
+It’s a moment that brought laughter in the theater during my screening.
+The only thing that could have made it more obvious and silly would have been to repeat “Love Hurts.”